Butler scores 27 points, Heat beat Pacers to take 3-0 lead

 LAKE BUENA VISTA, Fla.
-(AP) — Jimmy Butler scored 27 points and the Miami Heat held off a furious rally to beat the Indiana Pacers 124-115 on Saturday to take a 3-0 lead in their first-round Eastern Conference playoff series.
+(AP) — Jimmy Butler scored 27 points and the Miami Heat held off a furious rally to beat the Indiana Pacers 124-115 on Saturday to take a 3-0 lead in the Eastern Conference playoff series.

 Goran Dragic added 24 points, Bam Adebayo had 22 points and 11 rebounds, and Tyler Herro scored 20 points for the Heat.
-They can sweep the series Monday.
+They plan to close out the first-round series Monday.

+“We’re never going into any game thinking that we’re going to lose,” Butler said.
+“We want to win.
+We know what we’re capable of.”

 Malcolm Brogdon set career playoff highs with 34 points and 14 assists for the Pacers.
 T.J.
 Warren scored 23 points, and Victor Oladipo added 20.